 You may already be conscious of your energy bills—and doing all you can to keep them down—but it’s good to know where your main usage is coming from.

-PG&E’s graphs below shows that over half of the electricity used in restaurants is from cooking and refrigeration, two essential components you can’t do without.
+PG&E’s graphs below shows that over half of the electricity used in restaurants is from cooking and refrigeration, two essential components you can’t do without (the same is true for most home energy use).
 Buying new energy-efficient equipment is the most effective solution, and your local government may offer rebates to help offset the cost.

 Simpler and more cost-effective alternatives that will have an incremental difference to your energy bills and carbon footprint is to install automated lighting and use energy-efficient LED bulbs.
 Lighting accounts for 6% of CO2 emissions, and a global switch to LED lighting could save 1.4 billion tons of CO2 entering the atmosphere.